edcarp/edcarp.github.io/_posts/2018-04-27-dc-workshop.md

 date:   2018-04-27 15:01:26 +0000
 categories: jekyll update
 ---
-# Data Carpentry workshop for social scientists, 23-24 May 2018
+# Data Carpentry Workshop for Social Scientists, 23-24 May 2018

 The first official Data Carpentry for social scientists workshop at the University of Manchester is to be held on 23-24 May 2018.